Randy McAllister

-Randy McAllister is an American blues and Americana drummer, harmonica player, singer and songwriter.
+Randy McAllister is an American blues and Americana singer-songwriter.
 He was nominated for a Grammy Award for his 2002 album, Givers and Takers.

 Living Blues noted that McAllister is a "first rate drummer, harmonica player and potently soulful singer.
 His well crafted songs reveal a depth of creativity not only in the storytelling, social commentary and word play, but also in the sophisticated arrangements and blurring of stylistic boundaries.
 With an expressive vocal register falling somewhere between the soulful effervescence of Al Green and the blunt hammer of Johnny Taylor, a shrewd wit and admirable turn of a phrase, McAllister cements himself as a blues bard archetype".

 To date he has released 13 original albums and two compilations.
 In concert, McAllister has been known to simultaneously sing, plays drums while barefoot, plus manage washboard and harmonica.